 *Tip: Use as much ice as you can stack on the shirt so that there will be enough liquid to penetrate to the bottom of the fabric.

 Make sure you pin this post to your favorite DIY board!
-Once you start tie dying, you will want to dye everything!
+Once you start making tie dye shirts, you will want to dye everything!